Breaking: #107315 - Cache Backend and Frontend related changes

 Impact

-If you are using or extending the Cache Backend or Cache Frontend, you need to ensure that you are using the correct PHP types.
+If you are using or extending the Cache Backend or Cache Frontend, you must ensure that you are using the correct PHP types.
 This includes method parameters, return types, and property types in your classes.

 Affected installations